Scheduled maintenance critical percentage (SMCP)

 On first impressions, it may seem the 5 day late quarterly PM should take precedence but after we perform the critical percent calculation, the monthly PM becomes priority.

 Why is scheduled maintenance critical percent important?
 Unplanned maintenance is generally more expensive than planned maintenance so by performing your PMs on time or as close to on time as possible can help avoid any unscheduled breakdowns, repairs and downtime.
-This calculation is a simple way to determine which overdue planned maintenance items should be completed first. scheduled maintenance critical percent is easy to calculate but critical percent reports should ship with any good CMMS package.
+This calculation is a simple way to determine which overdue planned maintenance items should be completed first. scheduled maintenance critical percent is easy to calculate but critical percent reports should ship with any good CMMS software package.